tiffanyadu/100-days-of-code-2/log.md

 - Learned [how to deploy a React app to GitHub pages](https://medium.com/the-andela-way/how-to-deploy-your-react-application-to-github-pages-in-less-than-5-minutes-8c5f665a2d2a)!

 **Thoughts:** What a cool project!
 Happy to be done with this and also extremely glad that I finally learned how to deploy React apps to GitHub pages at the very least.
 Now I can share these projects!
 I wonder what's up next?

+### Day 72: February 24, 2019

+**Today's Progress:** Started section 12 of the Modern React with Redux course by Stephen Grider on Udemy.
+My progress:

+- Reviewed how Redux works at a high level
+- Practiced writing Redux syntax
+- Redux createStore, combineReducers, dispatch, and getState functions
+- Redux cycle

+**Thoughts:** Just got an overview of what Redux is and how it works - this was definitely more thorough that what I learned on freeCodeCamp!
+I liked how Stephen Grider explained it with an analogy because that made it easier to comprehend.
+Looking forward to better understand how to use it with React!